Home LinuxEnable 2FA using FreeRADIUS with OpenLDAP

 Installing FreeRADIUS and Google Authenticator PAM Module

-Installing FreeRADIUS and Google Authenticator on Ubuntu 20.04 is very easy and has only simple steps.
-All we need is to issue the following command lines.
+Installing FreeRADIUS and Google Authenticator on Ubuntu 24.04 is straightforward and requires only a few simple steps.
+You can set them up quickly by running the following commands.

 apt-get update